-We break this page in the following subjects to help you decide about joining a luau and to explain the alternatives:
+We discuss the following subjects to help you decide about joining a luau and to explain the alternatives:

 - Should you visit a Luau?